 - Genre: Fantasy Drama

 - Predecessor: Investigation Couple 2

-(Exact premiere date unconfirmed).
+(Premiere date changed to AUGUST 5).
 Welcome 2 Life is a drama about a selfish lawyer of a top law firm who finds himself living a different life in a parallel universe following an accident.
 Rain, who starred in Sketch last year, is playing the main character.
 An ace lawyer whose moral compass is damaged, he’s driven by power and money and serves the interest of people who break the law.
 One day, he gets into a traffic accident that transports him to a parallel world where his role in the society is completely reversed.
 There, he’s an upright lawyer who pursues nothing but justice and is happily married to an excellent detective (Lim Ji-yeon of Blow Breeze) he broke up with 10 years ago in the “original” world.
 This premise sounds interesting, so I hope the execution would be nicely done.
 The direction and screenplay of this Korean drama is a work by the PD of Make A Woman Cry and the writer of Beating Again, respectively.

 July 31: WHEN THE DEVIL CALLS YOUR NAME (Wednesdays & Thursdays on tvN)

 - Main Cast: Jung Kyung-ho & Park Sung-woong

 - Predecessor: Search: WWW